calbergs/spotify-api/README.md

 # Spotify Data Pipeline

-Data pipeline that extracts a user's song listening history using Python, PostgreSQL, dbt, Metabase, Airflow, and Docker
+Data pipeline that extracts a user's song listening history from the Spotify API using Python, PostgreSQL, dbt, Metabase, Airflow, and Docker

 ## Objective